 Categories

-The categories are containers of products (store items) and are also used for navigation.
+The categories are containers of products and are also used for navigation.

-It is possible to set Actions on the category level, and all products in the category will inherit the actions (can be overridden).
+It is possible to set Actions, Forms and Access policies on the category level, and all products in the category will inherit these settings.

 Categories can also be added as Sub categories to make navigation and grouping of products easier.